TerabyteTB/WhirlpoolEditor/README.md

 ![AppVeyor](https://img.shields.io/appveyor/build/TerabyteTB/TextEditor)
 ![GitHub repo size](https://img.shields.io/github/repo-size/TerabyteTB/TextEditor)

-A text editor using Java.It will be similar to Notepad++ but like an IDE as well.
+A text editor using Java.
+It will be similar to Notepad++ but like an IDE as well.

 A WIP